gridai/grid-docs/products/run-run-and-sweep-github-files/failed-jobs.md

 ## Script failures

-If the build completes but your script has a failure \(ie: bug that causes exception\) view the logs here
+If the build completes but your script has a failure \(ie: bug that causes exception\) view the Stdout logs here

 ![](../../.gitbook/assets/stdout_logs.gif)